gstenson/Week4/CodeBook.md

 Tidy data contains 180 rows and 68 columns.
 Each row has averaged variables for each subject and each activity.

-Only all the variables estimated from mean and standard deviation in the tidy set were kept.

-    mean(): Mean value
-    std(): Standard deviation

-The data were averaged based on subject and activity group.

 Subject column is numbered sequentially from 1 to 30.
 Activity column has 6 types as listed below.

-    WALKING
+1) WALKING
-    WALKING_UPSTAIRS
+2) WALKING_UPSTAIRS
-    WALKING_DOWNSTAIRS
+3) WALKING_DOWNSTAIRS
-    SITTING
+4) SITTING
-    STANDING
+5) STANDING
-    LAYING
+6) LAYING

 Names of Features are labelled using descriptive variable names.

-    t is replaced by time
+1) t is replaced by time
-    Acc is replaced by accelerometer
+2) acc is replaced by accelerometer
-    Gyro is replaced by gyroscope
+3) gyro is replaced by gyroscope
-    prefix f is replaced by frequency
+4) prefix f is replaced by frequency
-    Mag is replaced by magnitude
+5) mag is replaced by magnitude
-    BodyBody is replaced by body
+6) BodyBody is replaced by body

 This give us the feature names: